carbon-language/carbon-lang/docs/design/values.md

 -   [Indexing](/docs/design/expressions/indexing.md) some other durable
     reference expression: `array[i]`

-There is no way to convert another category of expression into a durable reference expression, they always directly refer to some declared variable binding.
+Durable reference expressions can only be produced _directly_ by one of these expressions.
+They are never produced by converting one of the other expression categories into a reference expression.

 ### Ephemeral reference expressions

-_Ephemeral reference expressions_ still refer to storage, but it may be storage materialized for a temporary that will not outlive the full expression.
-Their address can only be taken implicitly as part of a method call.
+We call the reference expressions formed through [temporary materialization] _ephemeral reference expressions_.
+They still refer to an object with storage, but it may be storage that will not outlive the full expression.
+Because the storage is only temporary, we impose restrictions on where these reference expressions can be used: their address can only be taken implicitly as part of a method call whose `self` parameter is marked with the `addr` specifier.

-The only expressions in Carbon that directly require an ephemeral reference are method calls where the method is marked with the `addr` specifier.
-However, they are frequently indirectly required to enable converting an initializing expression into a value expression.

-Ephemeral reference expressions can only be formed by conversion from another expression category.
-In the trivial case, a durable reference expression can be used.
-They can also be formed by materializing temporary storage to provide to an initializing expression, and referencing the initialized object in that storage.

 **Future work:** The current design allows directly requiring an ephemeral reference for `addr`-methods because this replicates the flexibility in C++ --